entropy-lab/entropy/README.md

 ## Modules

 - ***Pipeline*** : A simple execution engine for a collection of nodes.
 Allows passing data between nodes and saving results to a database.
 Also includes a dashboard for viewing results.
-- ***Flame*** : An actor model execution engine
-- ***QuAM*** : The Quantum Abstract Machine.
-An abstraction layer above QPU to simplify experiment authoring and parameter management.

 ## Installation